UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/README.md

 ```

 Remember, every time you start working on the project, activate the virtual environment and deactivate it once you're done.
-# CompToDNAPy
+# InventoryManager

-CompToDNAPy is a Python project designed for bioengineering students to understand the process of selecting ribosome binding sites (RBS) and designing transcripts.
+InventoryManager is a Python project designed to keep track of DNA samples, following the box organization used in a wet-lab setting.
 This project follows the Function/Model pattern, separating data models from business logic.

 ## Getting Started